 “To sum it up… [Svozil] has the tools needed to be a modern day defenseman; being a good skater, isn’t afraid to make plays etc. And he is on a great team for his development.”

 Stanislav Svozil has the mind to be a top-10 pick.
 He has the passing ability to be a top-10 pick.
-While his overall two-way game could use some work, and his stickhandling is a little below where it needs to be, his strengths so far outweigh his weaknesses.
-His ability to perform as a top-level playmaker, even in a professional league, even as a 16-year-old… it’s incredible.
+While his overall two-way game could use some work, and his stickhandling is a little below where it needs to be, his strengths far outweigh his weaknesses.
+His ability to perform as a top-level playmaker, even in a professional league, and even as a 16-year-old is incredible.

-Svozil is an often forgotten name but deserves so much respect.
-He’s a top defenceman for the 2021 Draft with the looks of a future top-end NHLer.
+Svozil is an often forgotten name but deserves much more respect.
+He’s a top defenceman for the 2021 Draft with the looks of a future top-four defenceman in the NHL.
 His playmaking abilities are simply amazing.
-Keep in mind that all of these clips were of either 16-or-17-year-old Svozil facing off against grown men; even former NHL, KHL, and European legends.
+All of these clips were of 16-or-17-year-old Svozil facing off against grown men; even former NHL, KHL, and European legends.
 And yet Svozil showed off so much talent, without creating noticeable liabilities elsewhere.

 A huge, huge thanks go out to Andy & Rono, Czech Prospects, and Samuel Tirpák for their help with this article.

 Courtesy of Patrik Uhlíř, MAFTA (idnes.cz)